kshitij12345/kshitij12345.github.io/_posts/2023-01-22-Python-Plugins.md

 #### Example

 ##### Script to consume the plugins
-In our simple example, we will have a script which will try to look for a set of plugins registered for `plugins` namespace.
+In our simple example, we will have a script which will try to look for a set of plugins registered for `my-plugins` namespace.
 It will then load those plug-ins and call `do_something` method on the loaded Python object.

 **NOTE**: It is not required that plug-in points to an object.
 It could also point to a function or module.